phi-fell/carefree_leveling/README.md

 ## Installation and Use

-REQUIRES OPENMW 0.48+ - THIS MOD IS DEVELOPED ON A NIGHTLY BUILD, PLEASE REPORT ANY ISSUES IF IT DOESN'T WORK ON 0.48 WHEN THAT COMES OUT
+REQUIRES OPENMW 0.48 OR HIGHER, GET THE RELEASE CANDIDATE [HERE](https://openmw.org/2022/openmw-0-48-0-is-now-in-rc-phase/)

 REQUIRES A FRESH SAVE TO WORK.
-The scripts should just ignore old saves.
+The scripts should just ignore old saves (though you will get a message about missing data).

 see: https://openmw.readthedocs.io/en/stable/reference/modding/mod-install.html